Geo Tests: Reading Your Results

 2. Then, incremental conversions are found by multiplying the total actual orders across untested markets by the established contribution percentage.

-3. Finally, test incrementality is determined by dividing the incremental conversions by the vendor orders across all markets, whether or not they were part of the test.
+3. Finally, the test adjustment factor is determined by dividing the incremental conversions by the vendor orders across all markets, whether or not they were part of the test.

 Since the test markets are precisely matched with similar markets where test conditions weren't implemented, we know the contribution in your results is representative of these untested markets as well.